m-eufrasio/api-auth-middleware/README.md

 </p>

 <p align="center">
-    <b>This API is designed to practice authentication and authorization using Laravel Sanctum.
-It also involved studying middlewares and creating one with a global Gate, accompanied by a Policy.</b>
+    <b>This API is designed to practice and demonstrate authentication and authorization using Laravel Sanctum.
+It includes comprehensive study and implementation of middlewares, with a focus on creating a global Gate and an associated Policy for access control.

+Additionally, the project incorporates seeders, migrations, and factories to facilitate testing and ensure robust development practices.</b>
 </p>

 <h2 id="tech">💻 Technologies</h2>